Odilomar/test_case_backend/README.md

 ## Run
 To install the packages for the project, run ``` npm run install ```

+Remember to update the .env file.
+The application already have a pre-structured .env.example file with all required envs

 To create the postgres db, run ``` npm run db:create ```

 To run the application, ``` run npm start ``` or ``` npm run start:dev ```